 How often should you feed container plants?

-If you want great looking container plants year round you should feed them bi-weekly, or at the very least once per month during the spring, summer, and fall season.
+If you want great-looking container plants year-round you should feed them bi-weekly, or at the very least once per month during the spring, summer, and fall seasons.

-However, slow-release granular fertilizer is also good as they will slowly release nutrients into the soil throughout the growing seasons.
-I recommend this type of fertilizers for folks who aren’t always around to feed their plants.
+However, slow-release granular fertilizer is good as it will slowly release nutrients into the soil throughout the growing seasons.
+I recommend this type of fertilizer for folks who aren’t always around to feed their plants.